Skilled Worker Visa UK

 The government does not provide funding for this.

 You can do additional paid work on this visa as long as you’re still doing the job you’re being sponsored for.
-You can also do unpaid voluntary work.
+Additionally, you can also do unpaid voluntary work.

 You can work up to 20 hours a week in a job that’s either: